ivardesign/960-fixed-width-template/README.md

        assignments of any kind, just the exposed links, content and making sure the content is presented in the right way.
-       This is the critical CSS that goes directly in the Head of the HTML document (not in a stylesheet).
-Let the browser do as much work for you as you can without over- riding it to get better accessibility + keep your CSS work lighter.
+       This is the critical CSS that goes directly in the Head of the HTML document.
+Let the browser do as much work for you as you can without overriding it to get better accessibility + keep your CSS work lighter.

 ## Step Two: Atomization, Design & Development

   ### Atomization

   At this stage we've examined our HTML architecture some and can break it down into components, perhaps something like: